 Click on a swimming stroke below for more information.

 So, swimming is not bad for the knees at all.
 It must be noted here that swimming is zero impact and therefore does nothing to help build bone cells and aid osteoporosis.

-Swimming will also help to strengthen and tone the muscles attached to the knee joint which will in turn help support and strengthen the overall structure.
+Swimming will also help to strengthen and tone the muscles attached to the knee joint, which will, in turn, help support and strengthen the overall structure.

 I had a few questions about swimming after knee surgery and how to get swimming exercises without hurting my knee.
-I recently had surgery and the doctor said I was missing cartilage so I had to stop soccer (my hobby) and any other sport that involved jumping, running and so on.
-I’m not really experienced in swimming and my knee is still really bad as it hurts whenever I do a simple task.
-I would like to know if you could recommend me any swimming exercises to help me keep in shape without hurting my knee.
+I recently had surgery, and the doctor said I was missing cartilage so I had to stop soccer (my hobby) and any other sport that involved jumping, running and so on.
+I’m not really experienced in swimming, and my knee is still really bad as it hurts whenever I do a simple task.
+I would like to know if you could recommend any swimming exercises to help me keep in shape without hurting my knee.
 Thanks a lot.

-Without knowing the full extent of your knee problem it is hard to give precise advice and to be honest, specific knee related exercises should come from a physician or physiotherapist, which I am not.
+Without knowing the full extent of your knee problem it is hard to give precise advice and to be honest, specific knee-related exercises should come from a physician or physiotherapist, which I am not.

 If keeping in shape by doing some aerobic exercise is what you’re after then swimming is certainly the right thing to be doing.
 There are a few exercises that will help build up some strength around your knee without causing too much pain, hopefully!

 I would advise you to get consent from your physician to swim if you have not done so already.

 Firstly forget swimming breaststroke.
 The leg kick action will cause more problems with your knee than you are trying to solve, so don’t go there.